-Some attempts to address the needs of people living in food deserts have included incorporating education and community outreach when
+Some attempts to address the needs of people living in food deserts have included incorporating education and community outreach when supporting the development of food retailers.
+For example, the Illinois Facilities Fund-a CDFI that provides grants and loans for grocery stores and similar entities in several Midwestern states-requires that each of its

-75 Ibid
+75 Ibid.